-A Night for All Souls is a free event about honouring the dead in October on the weekend before Halloween at Vancouver’s Mountain View Cemetery.
+A Night for All Souls is a free event about honouring the dead.
+It takes place in late October around Halloween at Vancouver’s Mountain View Cemetery.

 It’s one of Vancouver’s more serious and solemn Halloween events, but also interesting for people of all ages and backgrounds.